How do you catch Lyme disease?

 How do you know if you have Lyme disease?

-Public Health England admits only 10% of UK Lyme disease victims get diagnosed by the NHS each year.
+Public Health England admits only 13% of UK Lyme disease victims are counted in official statistics

 Lyme Disease needs quicker diagnosis, more accurate testing and more effective treatment in the UK, and worldwide.
-The Caudwell Lyme Disease charity’s mission is to get proper recognition for this devastating disease from the UK government and Health Services.
+The Caudwell Lyme Disease charity’s mission is to get proper recognition and treatment of this devastating disease from the UK government and Health Services.
 John Caudwell recently explained some of the problems on This Morning to Philip Schofield and Holly Willoughby.

 What is it like having Lyme disease?